pswhdev/parenting_in_munich/README.md

    - **First/Last Buttons:** Direct links to the first and last pages when appropriate.
    - **Previous/Next Buttons:** Links to the previous and next pages of posts.

-This detailed breakdown can be used to document the Posts page comprehensively, providing clear insights into its structure and functionalities.